andrewjrubi/CaseStudy/README.md

 * What specific financial problem is the company or project trying to solve?

+Empower is trying to solve the issues of growing plastic waste by financially incentivizing the collection and delivery of plastics to their partner recycling stations.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+More than $10 billion of bulk value plastic waste ends up in nature every year.
+Feeding plastic waste into the circular economy and creating recycled products, meanwhile, could have a potential value of $50 billion.
+Empower’s system has been piloted in 10 countries.
+The company has already established permanent recycling stations in and agreements with several countries as well.
+[Forbes-The Explorer](https://www.theexplorer.no/solutions/empower-blockchain-powered-plastic-waste-collection/)

+Empower provides varies plans to companies seeking to reduce their plastic footprint, these plans fund Empower's waste management projects - funding low income country plastic recovery and recycling, while creating local jobs and financial growth.

+### Programs

+Plastic Positive Company Plan
+* $5/month per employee.
+Enables company to state their 'green impact' and allows employees to follow which projects their contributions support through Empower's system.

+Product-Impact Plan
+* Pricing varies with scope of company partnership with Empower.
+Plan is intended to support companies looking for a method to offset their production plastic footprint.

+Customise Service Plan
+* Pricing varies with scope of plan.
+This plan is intended to draw innovation and pilot projects with companies that want to coordinate plastic waste solutions that go beyond the scope of the pervious two plans.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Empower uses a blockchain-enabled system that allows people to exchange plastic waste for tokens.
+These tokens can then be exchanged for local currency or be used to pay for plastic clean-up in other locations.

+The system lets anyone deliver plastic waste at certified recycling stations.
+Blockchain technology ensures that tokens for plastic are securely awarded and used.
+The plastic waste is digitally registered at collection, allowing for a transparent and traceable waste management system where everyone can see where the collected plastic ends up.

+Empower is working to pilot the waste tracking component with plastic waste collectors, waste management companies and buyers of recycled plastic in order to fully implement the system.
+[Forbes-The Explorer](https://www.theexplorer.no/solutions/empower-blockchain-powered-plastic-waste-collection/)

 ## Landscape: